Niteshh-DeV/HTML-Codes/README.md

 # HTML-Codes
-Here YOu can find HTML codes From basic to advanced!!
+Here You can find HTML codes From basic to advanced!!